 Categorizing Sexual Orientation: The Terms and Origins

 Have you ever wondered where the terminology we use to describe human sexuality comes from, or what it really means?
 Here is a breakdown of some commonly used sexuality (not sex act) terms-- including their meanings and their origins.
+While some of this info is outdated, it does provide a foundation for the evolution of sexual orientation language today.
+Let's discuss the terms and origins of categorizing sexual orientation.

 When we talk about human sexuality and identity, these common terms can be very useful, informative and can hold a lot of meaning to individuals and their communities.
 But, it's important to note that before a few hundred years ago, sexuality simply wasn't categorized as it is today-- only sex acts themselves were.